 Sonoma Valley Hospital is governed under the Bylaws of the Sonoma Valley Health Care District by a publicly elected Board of Directors.
 Directors serve four-year terms, with elections taking place during general elections for local, state or national offices.

 Mr. Boerum’s interest in healthcare extends to the international sphere where he has toured hospitals In China, Egypt and India with a special focus on cardiology departments and patient through-put.
-He is an international conference speaker, last year having spoken at the “Healthy Life Forum – Toward 80+” held in Sochi, Russia.
-Also, he spoke at an international conference in Moscow addressing the global challenges of senior health.
-Previously he has spoken on topics such as “Digital Healthcare Transformation Drives Quality of Life.”
+He is an international conference speaker, having spoken on topics relating to healthcare technology innovation, and the role of seniors and healthy longevity in society.
+Another recent topic has been U.S. presidential campaigns speaking to university audiences in a number of countries.
 He is a frequent guest on local KSVY Radio/SonomaTV on healthcare and hospital topics.

-He is an advocate for medical cannabis having spoken at state, county, and city hearings including before the Medical Board of California.
-Previously in the risk management space, he had more than 15 years of experience in the decision technology industry and a 20-year career in banking.
-Professionally he is active in wine industry tourism and is a Certified Tourism Ambassador for Sonoma County.
+He is an advocate for medical cannabis and a dispensary in Sonoma, having spoken at state, county, and city hearings including before the Medical Board of California.
+Previously in the risk management space, he had more than 15 years of experience in the decision technology industry, and a 20-year career in banking as a lender to corporate and financial institutions clients throughout the United States.
+Professionally he currently is active in wine industry tourism and is a Certified Tourism Ambassador for Sonoma County.

-Mr. Boerum and his wife of 50 years, Nancy, live in the City of Sonoma and have two sons and two grandchildren.
-He holds an MBA degree from Cornell University and a BS degree in Economics.
+Mr. Boerum and his wife of over 50 years, Nancy, live in the City of Sonoma and have two sons and two grandchildren.
+He holds a Master of Business Administration degree from Cornell University with a concentration in marketing, and a Bachelor of Science degree in Economics from Manhattan College.

 Contact: firstname.lastname@example.org or 707.766.4329